jashieh/dimension-dxd/README.md

 call(data){
   let pc;

-  if(this.pcPeers[data.from]){
+  // Check if user is already connected to the call if(this.pcPeers[data.from]){
     pc = this.pcPeers[data.from];
   } else {
     pc = this.createPC(data.from, false);
   }

-  if (data.candidate){
+  // Check if PC is a valid candidate to be added to the ICE (Interactive Connectivity Establishment) if (data.candidate){
     let candidate = JSON.parse(data.candidate)
     pc.addIceCandidate(new RTCIceCandidate(candidate))
   }

-  if(data.sdp){
+  // Check if SDP (Session Description Protoco), which is used to construct offers/answers for
+  // describing (media and non-media) streams, is appropriate for recipients of a session description
+  // to participate in the session. if(data.sdp){
     const sdp = JSON.parse(data.sdp);
     if(sdp && !sdp.candidate){